-- communicate what decision is being made;
+- communicate what decision is being made

-- make it easy to participate;
+- simplify and make it easy to participate

-- highlight agreement and surface disagreement;
+- highlight agreement and surface disagreement

-- build shared understanding;
+- build shared understanding

 - and keep people informed of progress.

 It’s up to each group to decide how to interpret the results.
 For instance, here’s the decision-making protocol for the Enspiral community.
-They have defined specific criteria for three different types of decision, e.g. how long the decision must be open for input, and what percentage of the group must participate to make a binding decision.
+They have defined specific criteria for three different types of decision, e.g., how long the decision must be open for input, and what percentage of the group must participate to make a binding decision.

-All Loomio decisions follow a common pattern
+All Loomio decision tools follow a common pattern